SteelCompendium/data-md-dse/Bestiary/Time Raider Cannonfall.md

   t1: 4 sonic damage
   t2: 8 sonic damage; [[Slowed|slowed]] (EoT)
   t3: 10 sonic damage; [[Slowed|slowed]] (EoT); [[Prone|prone]]
+  effects:
+  - name: '**Keywords**'
+    effect: Area, Psionic, Ranged, Weapon
+  - name: '**Distance**'
+    effect: 3 cube within 10
+  - name: '**Target**'
+    effect: 'Each enemy '
+  - name: '**Effect**'
+    effect: 'A layer of ground or floor beneath the area that is 1 square deep is destroyed. '
 - name: Buss Buffer
   type: Triggered Action
+  effects:
+  - name: '**Keywords**'
+    effect: Area, Psionic
+  - name: '**Distance**'
+    effect: 5 burst
+  - name: '**Target**'
+    effect: Each ally
+  - name: '**Trigger**'
+    effect: A creature damages the cannonfall with a ranged ability.
+  - name: '**Effect**'
+    effect: 'The damage is reduced by half for the cannonfall and each target also affected by the triggering ability. '

 ~~~